hardiman-mostow/hardiman-mostow.github.io/_pages/about.md

 Bio
 =========

-I’m a 4th year Mathematics Ph.D. student at UCLA, supported by the NSF Graduate Research Fellowship and advised by [Andrea Bertozzi](https://www.math.ucla.edu/~bertozzi/).
+I’m a 5th year Mathematics Ph.D. student at UCLA, supported by the NSF Graduate Research Fellowship and advised by [Andrea Bertozzi](https://www.math.ucla.edu/~bertozzi/).
 My recent research is in deep learning and graph-based semisupervised learning theory and algorithms, and their applications to both remote and quantum sensing.
 In particular, I'm interested in environmental and climate-focused applications.
+I graduate in June 2026 and am on the job market for ML Research/Engineering roles (remote or southern California preferred) - feel free to contact me on the sidebar to the left!

 In Summer 2024, I was a research intern at NASA Jet Propulsion Lab, building a transformer-based model for damage mapping after natural disasters (landslides, fires, floods) with global synthetic aperture radar (SAR) data.
 I was mentored by [Charlie Marshak](https://scienceandtechnology.jpl.nasa.gov/charlie-marshak) and [Al Handwerger](https://airbornescience.nasa.gov/person/Alexander_Handwerger).
 You can see an application of my work to the recent LA fires on the [NASA Disasters website](https://maps.disasters.nasa.gov/arcgis/home/item.html?id=4f83ccab658e40cca655945fbbaa4e5e).

 For undergrad I went to Tufts University, graduating Summa Cum Laude with degrees in Mathematics and Mechanical Engineering and was a Captain on the Varsity Rowing Team.
 I was advised by [James Murphy](https://jmurphy.math.tufts.edu).

-I am looking for research/applied scientist internship roles for Summer 2025.
-Feel free to contact me via the sidebar to the left.

 News
 =====